gosson/tugboat/README.md

 That said, aspects of the approach described here will be tactical and specific to Azure.
 The use of Azure Policies, Management Groups and Azure Blueprints are limited to Azure (though similar concepts exist in other clouds).
-Details of how to implement aspects like identity, networking and cloud-native tooling are focused solely on the Microsoft Cloud.
 Inasmuch as there is parity across these features and functions in other cloud providers, the information in this guide may be applied to any cloud.

 What about other approaches?
 ----------------------------